raintonr/ArduinoDifferentialThermostat/README.md

 If the 1-Wire bus does not have 2 sensors preset, or they both cannot be read, or a sensor is swapped out for one that was previously present (ie. a DS18B20 failed and was replaced) then this screen with the status of tLow & tHi is shown.

 On sensor removal or failure this 'Sensors' screen is only shown from the 'Running' screen.
-Ie. if a sensor fails when adjusting settings then nothing will happen.
+Ie. if a sensor fails when adjusting settings or on the 'Factory Reset' screen then nothing will happen.

 This screen shows for each sensor:

-- The current temperature or "err!" if the value cannot be read.
+- The current temperature or "err!" if the value cannot be read (or is considered spurious - below -100 or above 200 degees C).
 - The sensor's 1-Wire address if setup, or a message requesting it is connected.

 #### First run